awpala/my-omscs-notes/cs-6200/06-P2L5-thread-performance-considerations.md

 Consider a client request `C1` entering the system.
 It starts with the "Accept Connection" event, and proceeds through the events sequence.
 Once it reaches the event pertaining to reading the file from the server, I/O is initiated.
 At this point, `C1`'s request is waiting on the disk I/O operation to complete on the server side.

 In the meantime, two additional client requests `C2` and `C3` are received.
 If `C2` was received first, it will eventually wait on `recv()` (i.e., an event from the network) to receive the HTTP response header from the server.
-At this point, if `C3` is received, it will begin at the "Accept COnnections" handler.
+At this point, if `C3` is received, it will begin at the "Accept Connections" handler.

 <center>
 <img src="./assets/P02L05-015.png" width="400">